0-9,

 fare collectors bag

-of railway staff responsible for collecting fares from passengers.
+A bag carried by the member of railway staff responsible for collecting fares from passengers.

 Plural form: fare collectors bags